Social Media Marketing: What every auto shop needs to know

 In our 20+ years of working with business owners, we’ve never seen a marketing tool so effective, yet so overlooked by our industry.

-As of 2019, there are 3.48 billion social media users, with the worldwide total growing by 288 million (9 percent) since this time last year.
-Facebook is still the 3rd most popular website on the internet (We Are Social Study 2019) – but there are plenty of other options there to help you connect with your audience.
+There are 3.725 billion social media users.
+Facebook is still the 3rd most popular website on the internet (Study) – but there are plenty of other options there to help you connect with your audience.
 The power of social media can’t be denied and the longer you avoid it, the more potential customers you’re missing out on.

 Not only is it a direct line of communication with the people you want to serve, the reporting tools available for each platform can provide you with unrivaled insight into what resonates with your audience.
 Thanks to social media marketing, we now have the ability to measure the effectiveness of each marketing campaign in-depth like never before.